This post was most recently updated on January 6th, 2022

 Some of my most memorable travel experiences have been opportunities to participate in local traditions (a birthday party in Athens, Greece), cultural events (a Sicilian festival in Como, Italy), or religious celebrations (a liturgical celebration in the Notre Dame cathedral, Paris, France).
 San Diego has an annual commemoration of The Mormon Battalion (1846-47), which was the only religiously based military unit in United States history.
 Reliving history is a great way to learn more about it.
 The Battalion consisted of volunteers from The Church of Jesus Christ of Latter-Day Saints who enlisted in the Mexican-American War.
 They made a grueling march from Council Bluffs, Iowa to San Diego—a march of nearly 2000 miles, setting a record for the longest infantry march.
 They remained in San Diego for about a year and made important contributions to the area now known as Old Town.

 This annual commemoration is an event you won’t want to miss, with something for everyone from history buffs to families to tourists.
 If you’d like more details about the history-making march, you can find more information here.The Mormon Battalion Commemoration is held annually on the last Saturday of January, from 10:00 am to 3:00 pm, at Old Town San Diego State Historic Park.
-It’s free and the community is encouraged to attend.
 It begins with a re-enactment of the Battalion marching into the Old Town square.
 Many of these men and women are descendants of original Battalion members.
 But for much of the audience, it is meaningful as a reminder of the sacrifices early church pioneers made as they traveled west to find a place where the Church could flourish without persecution.

-Throughout the day, there are performers (Mexican dance, choirs, and story-tellers), booths displaying various pioneer crafts and antiques, hands-on activities for children, dutch-oven cooking with judging for prizes, horse-pulled wagon rides, firearm demonstrations, blacksmithing, and costumed photography.
+Throughout the day, there are plenty of performances (Mexican dance, choirs, and story-tellers).
+You can also see booths displaying various pioneer crafts/antiques and hands-on activities for children.
+Dutch-oven cooking, horse-pulled wagon rides, firearm demonstrations, blacksmithing, and costumed photography complete the experience!
 Many participants wear pioneer costumes, and although it is optional, it really adds to the festivities.
 Dignitaries often participate with judging and other acknowledgments.
-This year (2015), the commemoration was visited by an LDS apostle, Elder Jeffrey R Holland.
+This year (2015), LDS apostle Elder Jeffrey R. Holland visited the commemoration.

-As a member of The Church of Jesus Christ of Latter-Day Saints, I am fascinated with the history of the Church and the faith and devotion of its early pioneers.
-An event like the Mormon Battalion Commemoration is especially inspiring for me as it reminds me of many of the attributes and skills I would like to develop.
-As an avid traveler, I am also attracted to events like this.
-Anything that can help me better understand the culture, history, and customs of the local people makes my experience much more meaningful.
-If you are visiting San Diego in January (or if you make San Diego your home), be sure to put the Mormon Battalion Commemoration on your bucket list!
+As a member of The Church of Jesus Christ of Latter-Day Saints, I am fascinated with Church history.
+The stories of faith and devotion of the early pioneers are moving.
+The Mormon Battalion Commemoration inspires me as it reminds me of many of the attributes I would like to develop.
+Anything that helps me better understand the culture, history, and customs of the local people makes my visit more meaningful.
+If you are visiting San Diego in January (or if you live here), be sure to put the Mormon Battalion Commemoration on your bucket list!

 What cultural or historic events have you participated in while traveling?